Saturday Martinsville Cup race: Start time, weather, lineup - NBC Sports

 STREAMING: FS1

-FORECAST: The wunderground.com forecast calls for thunderstorms, a high of 69 degrees, and an 81% chance of rain at race start.
+FORECAST: The wunderground.com forecast calls for thunderstorms, a high of 70 degrees, and a 95% chance of rain at race start.

 LAST YEAR: Martin Truex Jr. won the first official Martinsville Cup night race last June.
 Chase Elliott won last November in the playoffs to make the Championship 4.